ska-sa/spead2/doc/py-recv.rst

       SPEAD flavour used to encode the heap (see :ref:`py-flavour`)

+   .. py:function:: is_start_of_stream()

+      Returns true if the packet contains a stream start control item.

 .. note:: Malformed packets (such as an unsupported SPEAD version, or inconsistent heap lengths) are dropped, with a log message.
 However, errors in interpreting a fully assembled heap (such as invalid/unsupported